-Dehydration, or lack of fluids, may present as lightheadedness and fatigue.
+Dehydration may present as lightheadedness and fatigue.
 Younger individuals will simply increase their fluid intake once they feel thirsty, but the thirst mechanism in older adults works less effectively.
-Seniors may not realize that they are dehydrated until they begin experiencing more serious symptoms like dizziness, confusion and racing heartbeat, which can be caused by the heart pumping against a smaller volume of blood in the body.
+Seniors may not realize that they are dehydrated until they begin experiencing more serious symptoms like dizziness, fatigue, confusion and racing heartbeat, which can be caused by the heart struggling to pump a smaller volume of blood in the body.

 Fluids, preferably water, are needed to keep the body functioning properly.
 Everyone, regardless of age, is encouraged to increase their fluid intake during the summer months unless otherwise instructed by a physician—especially while spending time outside and while being active.
 Plain water is the best source of hydration, but plenty of other healthy beverages, and even foods, can help increase hydration on hot summer days.

-Certain topical, oral and injection medications can cause phototoxic and photoallergic reactions in individuals when they are out in the sun.
+Individuals who take certain topical, oral and injection medications can experience phototoxic or photoallergic reactions when they are out in the sun.
 Symptoms include sunburn-like skin inflammation, rash and eczema.

 - St. John’s Wort